-I envisioned a crib for our room, but nope!
-Too clunky, too bulky, too awkward in our space.
-Cost-wise, it’s better to buy a crib, instead of a bassinet then a crib.
+I envisioned a crib for our room, but nope – too clunky, too bulky, and too awkward in our space (although, it is more cost-effective to buy a crib, instead of that plus a bassinet).

-But I wanted Plum right beside me, literally, because I wanted to breastfeed.
-And I needed something that I could move around, because I wanted to keep an eye on her.
+I also needed something that I could move around with ease, because I wanted to keep an eye on her at all times.

 After looking through what felt like a ton of options, I found the Arms Reach Clear-Vue.
 I liked it because it had 4 wheels – the only one I came across like that.
 I did see others with 2, and many with none.
 And the price was fine for me, so, I took note of it and kept searching.

-Others made the list too – colored ones, less pricey ones, ones with no wheels at all, and as we’ll get to right now, no storage – they almost swayed me from my most important requirement: mobility.
+Others made the list too – colored ones, less pricey ones, ones with no wheels at all, and as we’ll get to right now, no storage.
+These were so cute that they almost swayed me from my top requirement, mobility.